 The cushion forms an airtight seal around the ear so that no sound waves are able to enter from outside.

 Another important function of the cushion is to dampen the vibration of the cup itself.
+Did you know they even make earmuffs for cats?

 How does an earmuff work?